johnsonAyo/aGent_analyst/README.md

 from langchain_cohere.chat_models import ChatCohere chat = ChatCohere(model="command-r-plus", temperature=0.3)
 ```

-## Requirements
-To run the notebook, you will need the following Python packages:

-# Notebook

-Cohere_api_key
-langchain
-TAVILY_API_KEY

 ## Contributing
 If you would like to contribute to this project, please follow these steps: